By Kirk Chivas

 There’s another big drawback with mortgage assumption: typically both spouses have equity built up in the property and that means the person who is going to keep the marital home must buy out the equity of the other person.
 That means coming up with money to pay the other person.
 Unless the payment can be made from other assets, the most common way of doing this is through refinance.

 Refinancing means that the spouse who wants to keep the property must be able to qualify individually based on the current mortgage guidelines.
 Examples of current qualification guidelines include acceptable credit, the individual income has to support the payment and personal debt, and the home must have sufficient equity.
-Find out more information on the process of refinancing your mortgage here.

 A huge benefit associated with this approach is the process can be initiated prior to any formal divorce proceedings or finalization.
 Although the mortgage liability can be removed for one of the spouses quickly, typically that spouse is not willing to grant full ownership of the home to the other spouse and nor may one spouse be willing to assume full ownership until all other matters of the divorce have been resolved.